-- 1 They are all negative questions; they're formed by making the auxiliary verb that starts them negative. - 2 They help us get an answer, but also show that we have a particular attitude towards the thing we're asking about. - a Haven't they done that elsewhere? - b Can't they do something better with it than create luxury flats? - c Wouldn't they just be better demolishing the whole thing and creating some nice park land?
+- They are all negative questions; they're formed by making the auxiliary verb that starts them negative. - 2 They help us get an answer, but also show that we have a particular attitude towards the thing we're asking about. a Havon't they done that also where? - a Haven't they done that elsewhere? - b Can't they do something better with it than create luxury flats? - c Wouldn't they just be better demolishing the whole thing and creating some nice park land?